Samuelwanza/todolist/README.md

 1. Open the project in Visual Studio Code (VSCode).
 2. Take a look at the project structure and files to understand the implementation.
-3. Review the code, HTML, CSS,webpack and other resources to see how the project is built.
+3. Review the code, HTML, CSS,webpack ,other modules to see how the project is built.

 Feel free to explore and customize the project according to your needs.